Ninja Burger: Web comics

-Several long running web comics have appeared on the Ninja Burger website.
+Several long-running webcomics have appeared on the Ninja Burger website.
 The longest-running is called the NB Crew; drawn by Rocco Commisso, it documents the adventures of a small Ninja Burger crew (consisting of Max, Doughna, Steve, Minja and Jade) as they battle various enemies.
 Other strips include the original (and now defunct) Ninja Burger Comic Strip (by Lazarus Berry) and The Ninja Shift (by Recca Hanabishi).
 Each strip exists in its own Ninja Burger universe, and the characters, situations and laws of physics operate independently within each strip.
 None follows any "official storyline," and each is developed independently of the others.

-Ninja Burger has also been referenced on other web comic sites, including All About Eda, Stalag 99, Sam and Fuzzy (coincidental, according to the author), Megatokyo, and Sluggy Freelance.
+Ninja Burger has also been referenced on other webcomic sites, including All About Eda, Stalag 99, Sam and Fuzzy (coincidental, according to the author), Megatokyo, and Sluggy Freelance.
 It is also featured as a brief "commercial" in the S.T.E.A.M. anime fandub movie.